 Summary

-For related guidance, see our pages on what to do when someone dies – the complete guide, how to notify Apple when someone dies, how to notify Google when someone dies, how to notify Netflix when someone dies, how to notify PayPal when someone dies, how to notify Currys when someone dies, what happens to direct debits when someone dies, and how to apply for probate if you are the executor managing the estate.
+For related guidance, see the what to do when someone dies – the complete guide hub, how to notify Apple when someone dies, how to notify Google when someone dies, how to notify eBay when someone dies, how to notify Netflix when someone dies, how to notify PayPal when someone dies, what happens to subscriptions when someone dies, what happens to digital assets when someone dies, what happens to direct debits when someone dies, and how to apply for probate.